 TURF stands for Total Unduplicated Reach and Frequency.
 It is a technique that came into prominence during the 1950s in the space of media planning.
-In this report, we are only using the "reach" component of this technique.
+In this article, we will focus on the “reach” component of this technique.

-On Conjoint.ly, TURF analysis is available in Claims Test and Product Variant Selector studies with under 50 claims or product ideas.
 Reach is the percentage of respondents for whom at least one of the claims in a particular combination is their most preferred claim.
-That is, it is a measure of how many respondents can be "activated" by a combination of claims.
-Importantly, claims are tested one-by-one (not in combinations).
-Therefore combinations analysis through TURF is not the optimal way to assess preferences for combinations of claims.
+That is, it is a measure of how many respondents can be “activated” by a combination of claims (or products with certain claims).

 A simple example of TURF analysis